mindis/multimap/doc/cppbasics.md

 }
 ```

-Set `options.error_if_exists = true` if you want to throw an exception if the map already exists.
+Add `options.error_if_exists = true` if you want to throw an exception if the map already exists.

 ## Opening a Map

-To open an already existing map with default options you can simply omit the options parameter.
+To open an already existing map with default options you can simply omit the `options` parameter.

 ```cpp
 std::unique_ptr<multimap::Map> map;